-As part of the earnout provisions included in the BBG acquisition agreement, as well as in some of the agreements for acquisitions CRA completed in fiscal 2005 and 2004, CRA may settle a portion of its obligations through the issuance of its common stock.
+As part of the earnout provisions included in the acquisition agreements for acquisitions CRA completed in fiscal 2006, fiscal 2005, and fiscal 2004, CRA may settle a portion of its obligations through the issuance of its common stock.
 Issuance of these shares is contingent upon certain provisions of the acquisition agreements.
-All shares for which the necessary conditions underlying the earnout provisions have been met as of February 16, 2007 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.
+All shares for which the necessary conditions underlying the earnout provisions have been met as of August 31, 2007 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.

-12. Comprehensive Income
+11. Comprehensive Income